Creative and geometric times in physics, mathematics, logic, and philosophy: More insights on time(s) from physical theories

 In a similar fashion, our distinction between creative and geometrical time can help clarify this matter.
 If there are fundamentally indeterminate events that require creative time, then there is also a fundamental asymmetry between past and future, as encapsulated by the second law.
 So, while admittedly this still requires to address the measurement problem (classical or quantum), paradoxes like the ones of Loschmidt or Zermelo are solved by merely noticing that Poincar\'e recurrence theorem simply fails \cite{del2019physics}.
+The consequences of indeterminacy -- and the role of creative time -- in statistical mechanics, arguably a domain where we possess a physical explanation of time’s direction, require further analysis and are the subject of ongoing work.